-One, it is really causing some issues for ol’ mother earth — that 3.3 gigatonnes (that means 3.3 billion metric tons, because I do know what a gigatonne is, and, and it’s the equivalent of 1 billion metric tons) of greenhouse gas emissions accounts for 8% of annual global greenhouse gas emissions.
+One, it is really causing some issues for ol’ mother earth — that 3.3 gigatonnes (that means 3.3 billion metric tons, because I actually do know what a gigatonne is) of of wasted food accounts for 8% of annual global greenhouse gas emissions.
 That would put food waste as the third largest producer of greenhouse gases in the world if it were a country (after China and the United States).
 It also makes for pretty inefficient use of waterland land, which can lead to diminshed natural ecosystems.
 In addition, all of that uneaten food ends up in landfills, where organic waste is the second highest component of landfills in the U.S., and the largest source of methane emissions.

 Two, it’s costing gigatonnes of money.
 According to the Food and Agriculture Organization of the United Nations, that food waste amounts to roughly $680 billion in industrialized countries and $310 billion in developing countries.
 In developing countries, more food is wasted because of distribution or logistics issues, but in industrialized countries is generated by consumers, retailers and restaurants, which end up throwing good food away.
 In the U.S., the National Resources Defense Council (NRDC) estimates that American consumers, businesses and farms spend $218 billion growing, processing, transporting and disposing food that is never eaten.